DARK JOURNEY (1937)

 The film play: Lajos Biro

-Scenario and dialogue: Arthur Wimperis
+Scenario and dialogues: Arthur Wimperis

 Photographs: Georges Perinal and Harry Stradling